strangeloopcanon/foresight-forge/README.md

 summarises new information, generates probabilistic predictions, and publishes a Markdown newsletter.
 All data and artefacts are stored as plain text in this repository for transparency.

+## Project name: “Foresight Forge”

+The name **Foresight Forge** was chosen to capture both the forward-looking aim of the project (foresight: anticipating future trends) and the idea of an active, hands-on workshop (forge: where raw materials are refined into finished tools).
+It suggests a place where disparate pieces of information (raw news, data, feedback) are hammered and tempered into clear, actionable predictions.

+Other variants considered were **Future Forge**, **Forecast Foundry**, and **Insight Forge**, but “Foresight Forge” felt the most distinctive and memorable.

 ## Setup

 1. Install Python dependencies: